StirfireStudios/Jacquard-YarnCompiler/README.md

   - ASCII "JQRDD" - denoting file type (should take 5 bytes)
   - Version (`VarString`) - the bytecode version
   - Language (`VarString`) - The identifier for this language (be sure to be consistent in your project)
+  - Character Table Index (`VarInt`) - Offset (in entire file) of where the character table starts (or 0 if it doesn't exist)
+  - Dialog Instruction Block Index (`VarInt`) - Offset (in entire file) of where the Dialog Block table starts
+  - Character Table (`StringTable`) - The Character table (if exists) - these characters are localized for this language and are in the same order as the logic file
   - Dialog Block Table (`BytesEntryPontTable`) - The table of dialog blocks for this language.
   - Dialog Instruction Block - Defined below